Boeing–Saab T-7 Red Hawk: Potential operators

 Boeing aims to sell over 2,700 Red Hawks globally.
 In addition to the USAF, the company is also targeting Serbia as a possible replacement for its G-4s and J-22 trainer aircraft and Australia to replace 33 BAE Hawk Mk 127 Lead-in Fighter (LIF) jet trainers through the Royal Australian Air Force LIFT program.

 The T-7B variant is one of the contenders for the United States Navy's Tactical Surrogate Aircraft program, with a possible sale of 64 aircraft.
 A navalised version is also a contender for the USN's Undergraduate Jet Training System program, with a minimum order of 145 aircraft to replace existing T-45 Goshawks.
 Procurement of the winner of the program is expected to occur as early as 2026.

 The F/T-7X, a variant of the T-7, is one of the contenders for the USAF's Advanced Tactical Trainer program, with possible sales of 100 to 400 aircraft.

 By November 2023, the USAF was actively considering the possibility of turning the T-7 into an armed combat aircraft.
 Conceptually dubbed the F-7, such a jet could provide roughly the same capability as a fourth-generation fighter which could maintain force numbers as F-16s are retired.
 Boeing intends to offer an armed version of the T-7 to replace aging Northrop F-5 and Dassault/Dornier Alpha Jet fleets around the world.

+Brazil

 Boeing has pitched the T-7 to the Brazilian Air Force.

+Japan

-The T-7 is also a contender to replace the Japanese Air Self-Defense Force's Kawasaki T-4, competing against the Aermacchi M-346 Block 20 and the Mitsubishi Heavy Industries T-X. A potential licensed variant of the T-7 for the JASDF has been dubbed the T-7AJ.
+The T-7 is also a contender to replace the Japanese Air Self-Defense Force's Kawasaki T-4, competing against the Alenia Aermacchi M-346 Master Block 20 and the Mitsubishi Heavy Industries T-X. A potential licensed variant of the T-7 for the JASDF has been dubbed the T-7AJ.

+United Kingdom

-The UK in Fast Jet Trainer program intends to replace the ageing BAE Systems Hawk as it is unreliable and nearly obsolete.
-The contender must involve UK-based companies such as Boeing together with Saab and BAE Systems which offers T-7 as the contender for this program.
+The UK Fast Jet Trainer program intends to replace the ageing BAE Systems Hawk as it is nearly obsolete.
+A number of alternatives have been suggested, including the T-7, with BAE Systems expected to join the industrial partnership of Boeing and Saab to ensure there is significant UK content in production aircraft.
+Leonardo is offering its M-346 as a contender, and other options discussed in the press include Korea Aerospace Industries with its KAI T-50 Golden Eagle and Turkish Aerospace with the TAI Hürjet.